Andy Ford is one of the UK's leading environmental engineers. He advises the Government on Renewable Energy issues and sustainable building.

 Andy Ford has signalled his priorities for the future: "The challenge is to decarbonise our built environment.
 We are not simply talking about building services; we are talking about influencing energy supply, architecture, design and materials".

-He is concerned about the threat of devastating climate change, the rapidly increasing price of energy, and the key issue of energy security.
+He is concerned about the threat of devastating climate change, the fluctuating price of fossil fuel energy, and the key issue of energy security.